Current Town Projects

 We are always trying to enrich the lives of New Lebanon’s residents.
 Here are some of our current projects.
 These are often handled by short-term ad-hoc committees.

-PILOT Program for Housing & Conservation
+Pilot Program for Housing & Conservation

 Public Input Session May 22, 2025